 - 2.1 The application site (hereafter referred to as 'the Site') comprises an area of approximately 2.3km2 on land between Loch Luichart and Loch Glascarnoch, with the elevation of the site ranging from approximately 260m AOD in the eastern part of the site to approximately 500m in the west.
-The site is relatively low-lying in contrast to the large-scale Rugged Mountain Massif to the immediate west and Rounded Hills to the immediate east. - The Proposed Development would form a direct extension to the existing wind farm cluster at Lochluichart and would be located to the north of the 17 operational Lochluichart Wind Farm turbines, 6 operational Lochluichart Wind Farm Extension turbines (thereafter known as the 'the Operational Schemes').
+The site is relatively low-lying in contrast to the large-scale Rugged Mountain Massif to the immediate west and Rounded Hills to the immediate east. - 2.2 The Revised Development would form a direct extension to the existing wind farm cluster at Lochluichart and would be located to the north of the 17 operational Lochluichart Wind Farm turbines, 6 operational Lochluichart Wind Farm Extension turbines (thereafter known as the 'the Operational Schemes').
 Also, nearby are the 19 operational Corriemoillie Wind Farm turbines (thereafter known as 'Corriemoillie').
 These Operational Schemes and Corriemoillie (42 turbines in total, hereafter known as the 'Operational Wind Farms') are 125m in height to blade tip and have an existing influence on landscape character and visual amenity.
-The Proposed Development has been designed as an integrated extension to these Operational Wind Farms. - 2.3 In general, the Operational Schemes and Corriemollie Wind Farms are to the immediate south and south-east of the site, whilst the A835 (T) Garve to Ullapool road from which access to the site would be gained is approximately 1km north of the closest proposed turbine location. - 2.4 The site is centred on grid reference 232984E, 868776N.
+The Revised Development has been designed as an integrated extension to these Operational Wind Farms. - 2.3 In general, the Operational Schemes and Corriemollie Wind Farms are to the immediate south and south-east of the site, whilst the A835 (T) Garve to Ullapool road from which access to the site would be gained is to the north. - 2.4 The site is centred on grid reference 232984E, 868776N.
 It consists mainly of a mosaic of wet heath and blanket mire.
 The site is grazed by deer and, during the summer months, by sheep.
-North of the site low-voltage power cables run in parallel with the banks of Loch Glascarnoch and the A835 (T). - 2.5 The site lies approximately 18 km north-west of Dingwall, c.5km noth of the intersection between the A835 (T) and the A832, and between the water bodies of Loch Luichart in the Conon Valley and Loch Glascarnoch in the Black Water Valley.
+North of the site low-voltage power cables run in parallel with the banks of Loch Glascarnoch and the A835 (T). - 2.5 The site lies approximately 18 km north-west of Dingwall, c.5km north of the intersection between the A835 (T) and the A832, and between the water bodies of Loch Luichart in the Conon Valley and Loch Glascarnoch in the Black Water Valley.
 Loch Fannich lies 5 km to the west. - 2.6 Ben Wyvis, a locally prominent Munro, is located approximately 13km to the east, whilst Beinn Dearg is situated about 13 km to the north west.
-The nearest Munros in the Fannichs lie approximately 6 km to the west. - 2.7 No buildings or structures are present on site with the closest residential property, the Aultguish Inn, 1.5 km from the nearest proposed turbine.
+The nearest Munros in the Fannichs lie approximately 6 km to the west. - 2.7 No buildings or structures are present on site with the separation distance from the closest residential property, the Aultguish Inn, now increased from 1.5 km to 2 km from the nearest proposed turbine.